 Maybe you had such a great time last year, you’re ready to participate again this year –or– time constraints prevented you from participating in the past and you now have free time to spend out in the field watching raptors fly… and make little raptors.

 Either way, the Raptor Study is back for the fourth year and FoGP is excited to again be part of it.
 If you’re interested in participating, there will be two training sessions (attendance to one is required for all those wishing to participate).
-Volunteer application form pdf is included at bottom – you can fill it in and bring to the training session.
+Volunteer application form pdf is included at bottom – you can fill it in and send it to email@example.com by January 31st.
 A brief outline of what to expect if you’ve not done this survey before is also included.
 We guarantee you’ll have a really good time if you choose to become a volunteer.
 If you’re interested in volunteering, you can sign up for either or both sessions by going to the email and along with your application, let Courtney know which session you’re interested in attending.
 Also use the email if you have questions for Courtney!

 But first, little background about the study area from Cooper Ecological Monitoring.